Richard Stika: Cathedral of the Most Sacred Heart

-In September 2014, Stika initiated fundraising to construct a new Cathedral of the Most Sacred Heart of Jesus in Knoxville, He dedicated it on March 3, 2018.
+In September 2014, Stika initiated fundraising to construct a new Cathedral of the Most Sacred Heart of Jesus in Knoxville.
+He dedicated it on March 3, 2018.

 Questions concerning the funding of the cathedral arose in 2021.
 Some diocesan priests and employees alleged that Stika took funds from diocesan education and employee benefit funds, including loan money from the US Paycheck Protection Program, to pay the $36 million cost for the cathedral.
-One anonymous priest said "we are nearly bankrupt... there's just not going to be cash there."
+One anonymous priest said, "we are nearly bankrupt... there's just not going to be cash there."

 Criticisms of leadership as bishop

 In April 2021, an official of the Congregation for Bishops in Rome stated that the Vatican had received about ten accusations against Stika under the auspices of the motu proprio Vos estis lux mundi, which covered procedures for allegations of sexual abuse by clergy.
 The official said that the Vatican would probably task Archbishop Kurtz with investigating the allegations.

-In 2021, 11 diocesan priests, wrote to the apostolic nuncio, Archbishop Christophe Pierre.
+In 2021, 11 diocesan priests wrote to the apostolic nuncio, Archbishop Christophe Pierre.
 They requested that the Vatican provide the diocese with "merciful relief" from Stika's leadership.
 The priests wrote that:

 Our experience of our appointed bishop varies among us, but the undersigned do share a common awareness that the past twelve years of service under Bishop Stika have been, on the whole, detrimental to priestly fraternity and even to our personal well-being.

-Resignation
+Resignation and death

 On May 13, 2023, The Pillar reported that Vatican officials planned to request Stika's resignation as bishop of Knoxville.
 This followed an investigation of administrative mismanagement and cover-up of sexual misconduct allegations against a former seminarian.

 Pope Francis accepted Stika's resignation as bishop of Knoxville on June 27, 2023.
 Despite criticism of his leadership and recent sexual lawsuits, Stika stated that his resignation was purely health-related.
 It was also noted that he suffered from diabetes for decades and had experienced a heart attack, heart bypass surgery and a diabetic coma that resulted in vision loss in one eye.

+On February 17, 2026, Stika died at age 68 in St. Louis.
+His death was first announced by The Pillar, and later confirmed by the Diocese of Knoxville shortly thereafter on FaceBook.